So what is Aikido?

 Is this Dojo part of a greater organisation?

-Yes, our aikido dojo here is part of the Central Coast Aikikai which already has two dojos on the coast, our main dojo is at Niagara Park in the Sport Hall and we have another one at the East Gosford Scout Hall.
+Yes, our aikido dojo here is part of the Central Coast Aikikai with a dojo at Niagara Park in the Sport Hall .

-Central Coast Aikido is then part of the Australasian Aikikai which has dojos around Australia including Newcastle and Sydney in NSW.
+Central Coast Aikido is then part of the Australasian Aikikai which has dojos around Australia including Newcastle, Sydney and Adelaide.

 The Australasian Aikikai is an Aikido organization recognized by Hombu Aikido World Headquarter in Japan.

 That’s easy, we are currently training on Monday evening at 6.30pm and Thursday at 6.00pm.
 Come by at any of these times to have a look or join on the mat for a free first session.